-- 11.1 The provisions below, unless the context requires otherwise, apply to Share Class meetings as they apply to general meetings of Shareholders. - 11.2 The Company does not propose to hold annual general meetings.
-Resolutions will be voted upon at extraordinary general meetings. - 11.3 The ACD and the Depositary may convene a general meeting of the Company at any time in accordance with the FCA Handbook. - 11.4 Shareholders may request the convening of a general meeting by a requisition which must: - 11.4.1 state the objective of the meeting; - 11.4.2 be dated; - 11.4.3 be signed by Shareholders who, at that date, are registered as the Shareholders of Shares representing not less than one-tenth in value of all of the Shares then in issue; and - 11.4.4 be deposited at the head office of the Company or with the Depositary.
+- 11.1 For the purposes of this paragraph 11: - 11.1.1 a "physical meeting" is a general meeting convened at a physical location where Shareholders, or their proxy, must be physically present; - 11.1.2 a "hybrid meeting" is a general meeting which allows Shareholders, or their proxy, to be physically present at the location where the meeting is convened, or to attend and vote remotely; and - 11.1.3 a "virtual meeting" is a general meeting where all Shareholders, or their proxy, attend and vote remotely. - The provisions below, unless the context otherwise requires, apply to Share Class meetings as they apply to general meetings of the Company. - 11.3 The Company does not propose to hold annual general meetings.
+Resolutions will be voted upon at extraordinary general meetings. - 11.4 The ACD and the Depositary may convene a general meeting of the Company at any time in accordance with the FCA Rules.
+The ACD may hold a virtual meeting or a hybrid meeting as this is not inconsistent with any provisions in the Instrument of Incorporation. - 11.5 Shareholders may request the convening of a general meeting by a requisition which must: - 11.5.1 state the objective of the meeting; - 11.5.2 be dated; - 11.5.3 be signed by Shareholders who, at that date, are registered as the Shareholders of Shares representing not less than one-tenth in value of all of the Shares then in issue; and - be deposited at the head office of the Company or with the Depositary.